Novel approaches for the reliable and efficient numerical evaluation of Landau-type operators: Introduction

 permits to determine the integrals inside the Landau operators.
-We in particular aim at the treatment of the physically most relevant and numerically challenging case of Coulomb interaction in three dimensions
+As another well-established test problem, we also consider the physically relevant and numerically challenging case of Coulomb interaction in three dimensions

 which leads to a strong singularity in the integral operator.
+Remarkably, explicit expressions of the Fourier expansion of the Landau operator are known in this particular case, leading to fast spectral methods~\cite{PareschiRusso2000,ZhangGamba2017}.